Facebook-backed cryptocurrency Libra rebranded as Diem in quest for regulatory approval

 (Reuters) — Facebook-backed cryptocurrency Libra has been rebranded “Diem” in a renewed effort to gain regulatory approval by stressing the project’s independence.

-Plans for Libra, first floated by Facebook last year, were slimmed-down in April after regulators and central banks raised concerns it could upend financial stability, erode control over monetary policy and threaten privacy.
+Plans for Libra, first floated by Facebook last year, were slimmed down in April after regulators and central banks raised concerns it could upend financial stability, erode control over monetary policy, and threaten privacy.

-Tuesday’s name switch is part of a move to emphasise a simpler, revamped structure, Stuart Levey, CEO of the Geneva-based Diem Association behind the planned digital coin, said.
+Tuesday’s name switch is part of a move to emphasize a simpler, revamped structure, Geneva-based Diem Association CEO Stuart Levey said.

 “The original name was tied to an early iteration of the project that received a difficult reception from regulators.
 We have dramatically changed that proposition,” Levey told Reuters.